Crochet Inspiration: An Interview with Jonah Larson

 "I would want to make afghans that represent every country in the world to show how crocheting unites us all."

 Keep up with Jonah through his social media platforms because he's just getting started.
-He even has a new book, Hello, Crochet Friends!
-Making Art, Being Mindful, and Giving Back: Do What Makes You Happy, that will be released through KWiL Publishing on July 23rd.
+He even wrote a book, Hello, Crochet Friends!
+Making Art, Being Mindful, and Giving Back: Do What Makes You Happy.

 Want to help your child learn to crochet?
 With this guide, we will provide advice on getting them started.
 Find it here: How to Teach a Child to Crochet + 10 Crochet Projects for Kids